A/N: Originally written as a gift for someone who was a fan of Ghost Whisperer. Quite possibly one of my least favorites.

 "Paramore?
 They're coming here?
 Oh, thank you, thank you, thankyouthankyouthankyou!"
 She grabbed Melinda in a big bear hug.
 Melinda barely had enough time to put her mug back on the table, before Jackie grabbed her.
 "I can't believe this!
 You guys are so awesome!"
 She continued singing their praises as she danced up the stairs to her room, acting like a star-struck teenager.
 Melinda couldn't keep the smile off of her face as she finished off her coffee.

 The rest of the day was relatively slow at Melinda's shop, but Melinda confided to Jackie that she was working on crossing over another spirit.
-"She's a little girl, probably no more then four years old.
+"She's a little girl, probably no more than four years old.
 I think she was murdered.
-More then likely by someone she knew and trusted, but I have no idea who she is.
+More than likely by someone she knew and trusted, but I have no idea who she is.
 I've got a couple leads I'm going to follow up.
 The Internet is so helpful in this regard.
 I don't know how my grandmother did it," she had said.
 As the morning was pretty dead, no pun intended, with only a few customers drifting in whom Delia promptly assisted before taking off for her showing, Melinda spent most of her time doing research and Jackie divided her time between helping her and straightening up and dusting the displays.

 About midway into the afternoon, Melinda found some important information and had left to discuss it with a friend of hers who was a local professor, Rick Payne.
 In her short time there, Jackie had heard lots of good things about him and she was quite anxious to meet him herself.
 Alas, not yet, though, as Melinda had asked Jackie to stay and watch the store.

 An hour prior to closing, Jim had swung by to check up on Jackie as he had called Melinda and found that she had left Jackie at the store alone.
-Delia's showing had gone much better then expected and she had gone back to her office to draw up the offer papers.
+Delia's showing had gone much better than expected and she had gone back to her office to draw up the offer papers.
 When Jim arrived, Jackie enthusiastically thanked him for the tickets to the Paramore concert for that evening.

 "Lucky for you, that all you have to do is step out this door and walk twenty feet and you're on the concert grounds."